DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-04-third-post.md

 ![Deadline image]({{site.baseurl}}/images/ownconvention.png "Own Convention"){:height="30%" width="50%"}

+### Enforcing Coding Conventions

+<p style="font-family:Times;font-size:110%;text-align:justify">The defined conventions were documented and a detailed report containing usage of the conventions was circulated and explained in detail among team members.
+This made sure that the whole project had a unified naming convention.
+Additionally, the conventions were ensured to be implemented while proofread while performing stash and commit operations.</p>

 ### Context of Use

 <p style="font-family:Times;font-size:110%;text-align:justify">The below images are from two different users perspective on why exactly they need a money tracker application.</p>